- New ways of working for our devolved nations team – what does this mean?

 New ways of working for our devolved nations team – what does this mean?

-As you may be aware, we’re making some changes to the way our staff work in Wales, Scotland and Northern Ireland.
+As you may be aware, we made some changes to the way our staff work in Wales, Scotland and Northern Ireland as of November 2020.

 Since the start of the COVID-19 crisis, our devolved nations team – like staff across the whole organisation – have worked remotely.
 Initially, this was an emergency response to the first lockdown.
 The UK’s governments mandated that we should all work from home if we could.
 In some parts of the UK, that hasn’t changed at all since March.
 The Scottish Government have said that organisations should make every reasonable effort to make working from home the default position.
 It’s a similar story in Northern Ireland where people should work at home where possible and in Wales, the Welsh Government have made it clear that they see this as a long term change to help reduce traffic, pollution and noise as well as giving workers greater flexibility.